The Code of Practice

 4.4.7.
 The Committee will review the material submitted and decide if the complaint is supported within a period of 21 days from the date that all material submissions were made.

 4.4.8.
-In the event that the complaint is upheld, the Committee may do one or more of the following; (i) reprimand the member concerned. (ii) suspend the member concerned for a period determined by the Committee. (iii) recommend that the member be expelled from the AOP. (iv) ask for the member to cover the costs involved for the Committee to meet.
+In the event that the complaint is upheld, the Committee may do one or more of the following; (i) reprimand the member concerned. (ii) suspend the member concerned for a period determined by the Committee. (iii) recommend that the member be expelled. (iv) ask for the member to cover the costs involved for the Committee to meet.

 4.4.9.
 The Committee will notify the Board, the complainant and those members associated with the complaint of its decision, in writing.